Duotun/duotun.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: selfie.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
     <p>"When you get there, you will find an unsuspecting people and a spacious land that God has put into your hands, a land that lacks nothing whatever" (Judges.
 18:10).</p>